rsreds/git-good/03-admin.md

 These exercises will focus on the use of the admin tools shown during the lecture.

-In particular the first exercise will ask you to use the `filter-repo` tool to alter the history of the repository, while the second exercise will delve into git hooks.
+In particular the first exercise will ask you to use the `git-filter-repo` tool to alter the history of the repository, while the second exercise will delve into git hooks.

 ## Analyze the content of the repository